Can I really make this claim? Are there really guaranteed ways to boost your bottom line?

 3. Find Your Business Spark and Ignite it

-Don’t you love people who throw themselves into things with such passion it’s contagious.
+Don’t you love people who throw themselves into things with such passion it’s contagious?
 Their enthusiasm can light up a room, and make you want to join the party.
-Doggone, they’re just so likeable!
+Doggone, they’re just so likable!

 Be that person.

-Find the spark in your business, and let it shine through your content, like Fraser Doherty and his Super Jam.
-For passion so tangible, you can taste it, you can’t go past his ‘About’ page, which I was compelled to read from beginning to end.
-I fell in love with Fraser, I want to hug his Gran, and I am definitely going to buy his jam.
+Find the spark in your business, and let it shine through your content, like Laura Belgray of Super Shrimp frame.
+For passion so tangible, you can taste it, you can’t go past her ‘About‘ page, which I was compelled to read from beginning to end and then sign up to become a ‘shrimper’.
 That’s what genuine likeability can do.

 Here’s another example from the owners of the Blue Bottle Cafe, whose love of coffee is the spark that ignites their business.
 The video is so focused on how they can improve my life through coffee, I forgot they were promoting a book.
 And, boy, could I smell those beans!

 4. Be Human.
 Show Your Personality

 Every business has a personality and a story.
 You may be a firm of dark-suited financiers, or a down-to-earth plumber with a bright orange van.
 The point is, we are all human and we are naturally drawn to authentic stories told in a likable human voice, whatever that story may be.

 You need to bring your personality to the fore and stop hiding behind industry jargon, or formal business-blah.
 You wouldn’t speak to your friends like that, so why bore your audience to death?